rs239/tab_gene_markers/README.md

 The arguments for the command are as follows:

 - `--species`: The species to query.
-The only available option right now is 'dm' (Drosophila melanogaster).
-The default value is 'dm'.
+The only available option right now is 'dm' (Drosophila melanogaster) and the default value is 'dm'.
 - `--organ`: The organ to query.
-The available options depend on the chosen species.
+These are the organs corresponding to which the bulk RNA-seq data will be used.
 Use the `--describe` option to see the available choices.
 - `--cluster`: The cluster to query.
-The available options depend on the chosen species and organ.
+These are currently taken from the Fly Cell Atlas annotation.
 Use the `--describe` option to see the available choices.
 - `--params`: A list of key:value pairs of parameters.
 These parameters will be used to filter the data before the query.
 Each pair should be separated by a space.
 See the the DEFAULT_PARAMS variable in code.

 ## Examples